Learning Aligned Stability in Neural ODEs Reconciling Accuracy with Robustness: Experiments

+All compared methods use a ResNet-18 feature extractor.
+For a fair comparison of the dynamics, $f(\cdot; \theta_f)$ across all methods is implemented as a 2-layer MLP with a hidden size of 256.
+Following their original designs: LyaNet and FxTS-Net incorporate an additional input feature modulation module; SODEF uses $\sin$ as activation; Proj-NODE, Neural ODE, and Zubov-Net employ $\mathrm{Tanh}$ activation.

 \textbf{Training Details.}\quad Our implementation is built upon a public codebase for Lyapunov learning\footnote{\url{https://github.com/ivandariojr/LyapunovLearning}}.
-The ODE dynamics are integrated using the dopri5 solver \cite{NEURIPS2018_69386f6b} with an absolute and relative tolerance of $1\times10^{-1}$ for training and $1\times10^{-3}$ for validation.
-The dynamics network $f(\cdot; \theta_f)$ is a 2-layer MLP with a hidden size of 256 and $\mathrm{Tanh}$ activation functions.
-The IACNN $g(\cdot)$ has layer sizes $X_{layer} = [256, 256, 1]$ and $U_{layer} = [256, 256, 0]$, with the convexity regularization coefficient $\delta = 0.5$.
-Following \cite{liu2025physics,liu2023towards}, we set the function $\Phi \left(h \right)$ in Equation \eqref{eq:2.4} to $\left\| h \right\|_{\mathcal{A}}^2$.
+We use the Dopri5 solver with an absolute and relative tolerance of $1\times10^{-1}$ for training, $1\times10^{-3}$ for validation, and integration time $T=1$ with $\Gamma=10$.
 All models are trained using the Adam optimizer $(\beta_1=0.9, \beta_2=0.999)$ with an initial learning rate of $1\times10^{-3}$ and no weight decay.
-The learning rate is scheduled via MultiStepLR, decaying by a factor of 0.1 at epoch 90, for a total of 140 epochs.
-A uniform batch size of 128 is used for training.
+The learning rate is scheduled via MultiStepLR, decaying by a factor of $0.1$ at epoch $90$, for a total of $140$ epochs.
+A uniform batch size of $128$ is used for training.
+Experiments were conducted on an NVIDIA RTX 4090 GPU using PyTorch 2.2.0 and CUDA 12.6.

-For Zubov-Net, the hyperparameters are configured as follows: The integration time is set to $T=10$.
+In Zubov-Net, the Lyapunov classifier is instantiated by a PIACNN $g(\cdot)$ with layer sizes $X_{layer} = [256, 256, 1]$ and $U_{layer} = [256, 256, 0]$, and a convexity coefficient $\delta = 0.5$.
+Following \cite{liu2025physics}, we set $\Phi(h) = \|h\|_{\mathcal{A}}^2$ in the Zubov equation.
 The coefficients in the tripartite losses (Eq. \eqref{eq:oq1} ) are $\lambda_1 = 1.5$, $\lambda_2 = 0.12$, and $\lambda_3= 0.9$.
 The scaling factor $\beta$ in the separation loss (Eq. \eqref{eq:3.5}) is set to $ 0.85$.
 The boundary sampling algorithm operates on a subset of $30$ classes per epoch.
 The sampling directions are strategically constructed: for each class anchor $\mathbf{c}_i$, primary directions are formed by the normalized vectors to other class anchors ($\mathbf{c}_j - \mathbf{c}_i$).
 Then the primary directions are augmented with 20 random directions per $(i,j)$ pair, which are normalized, scaled by a random factor in $[0, 0.5]$, and added to the primary directions before final normalization.
 In Algorithm \ref{alg:2}, the gradient projection is applied for $N_2 = 5$ and $\eta_{2}=1.2$.
-Experiments were conducted on an NVIDIA RTX 4090 GPU using PyTorch 2.2.0 and CUDA 12.6.